MIT-Bilab/vo-autoexpose/README.md

 # 1. License

 vo-autoexpose is released under [MIT license](https://github.com/UZ-SLAMLab/ORB_SLAM3/LICENSE).
-For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/UZ-SLAMLab/ORB_SLAM3/blob/master/Dependencies.md).

-For a closed-source version of ORB-SLAM3 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.

 If you use this code in an academic work, please cite: